-Western institutions produce the bulk of coaching research.
-As the field grows globally, international scholars will lead the way in shaping contextually relevant coaching practices.
+Western institutions produce the majority of coaching research.
+However, as the field grows globally, international scholars will lead the way in shaping contextually relevant coaching practices.

 The Future of Coaching goes beyond Western lenses

-Throughout all three days of the Convening, Wisdom Weavers emphasized that coaching research and practice are positioned for exponential growth in the coming years.
-One central area for development is understanding what is universal about coaching and what is context-specific.
-Around the globe, coaches have a unique opportunity to contribute to a greater understanding of how coaching competencies and skills can be further developed to be culturally specific.
+Throughout the Shaping the Future of Coaching Convening, Wisdom Weavers emphasized that coaching research and practice are positioned for exponential growth in the coming years.
+One central area for development is understanding what is universal about coaching and what is context specific.
+Around the globe, coaches have a unique opportunity to contribute to a greater understanding of how coaching competencies and skills can be adapted to cultural contexts.

 If coaches outside of these “WEIRD” contexts use predominantly Western models, they may be under-equipped to serve their clients effectively.
-On Day Two of the Convening, Christian van Nieuwerburgh explained how he worked with executive coach Raja’a Yousif Allaho to develop a framework for coaching in Islamic cultures.
+On Day Two of the Convening, Wisdom Weaver Dr. Christian van Nieuwerburgh explained how he worked with executive coach Raja’a Yousif Allaho to develop a framework for coaching in Islamic cultures.
 Without creating a new framework and language to explain coaching in the Middle East, Christian explains that the Western model can sometimes compete with the values of his clients.
-Organizations in Southeast Asia have also been working to create unique ways of coaching that work for Asian professionals, athletes, and organizations.
+Organizations in Southeast Asia have also been working to create unique coaching practices adapted to Asian professionals, athletes, and organizations.

-Reflecting on his work with the International Coaching Federation, Morel Fourman emphasizes that inviting diverse voices to develop an international view of coaching takes intentional effort:
+Reflecting on his work with the International Coaching Federation, Wisdom Weaver Morel Fourman emphasizes that inviting diverse voices to develop an international view of coaching takes intentional effort:

 “It’s not about including them in our conversation.
-It’s with humility, listening out to different cultures’ mindsets, populations, language, groups, and listening to what the same pattern of one human being creating a conversation with another, which adds value to one or both.
-Then we might get a glimpse of what the cutting edge might be… we want to listen into different coaching cultures.”
+It’s with humility, listening out to different cultures’ mindsets, populations, languages, groups, and listening to what the same pattern of one human being creating a conversation with another, which adds value to one or both.
+Then we might get a glimpse of what the cutting edge might be…we want to listen into different coaching cultures.”

 Institutions must invest in international research, beyond Western societies

 Research must ultimately guide changes in practice.
-Ellen Van Oosten reflects, “[the] Anglo-Saxon perspective, the US-based kind of influence around how we might study coaching [is] insufficient, and we need to really incorporate a much broader kind of cultural lens.”
+Wisdom Weaver Dr. Ellen Van Oosten reflects, “[the] Anglo-Saxon perspective, the US-based kind of influence around how we might study coaching [is] insufficient, and we need to really incorporate a much broader kind of cultural lens.”

-Similarly, Jonathan Passmore lists multiculturalism in coaching as a major priority for the future of the field.
-In his talk on Day One of the 2021 Future of Coaching Convening, he posed the question, “how do we begin to think about amplifying African and Asian models of coaching, how do we begin to think about researching those with samples that are different to those that we’ve used before?”
+Similarly, Jonathan lists multiculturalism in coaching as a priority for the future of the field.
+In his talk on Day One of the 2021 Future of Coaching Convening, he asked, “how do we begin to think about amplifying African and Asian models of coaching, how do we begin to think about researching those with samples that are different to those that we’ve used before?”

 Elevating new or unconventional voices requires training, resources, and time.
 If institutions are not able or willing to tangibly invest in the development of international scholars or research in minority contexts, progress will be slow.
 Discussing other gaps in coaching research, Wisdom Weavers lamented that recruiting large and diverse sample sizes is costly and challenging for all researchers.
 They suggest collaborating both within and outside the field of coaching to pool resources for heightened impact.
 In the end, investing in diverse research gives coaches in any context a greater understanding of how to serve clients from different cultures and how adapting their methods can enhance the coaching relationship and outcomes.

-Coaching associations and accrediting bodies can also support international development in coaching.
+Coaching associations and accrediting bodies can also support research to reveal cultural norms around the globe.
 Beyond translating coaching knowledge into multiple languages, associations can invite non-traditional voices to share their expertise even when it contradicts current practice.
-As Morel Fourman notes, “we can’t just export coaching, we have to become learners from different cultures of coaching, and then we might deserve the role of being a vehicle for coaching and a voice for coaching in the world.”
+As Morel notes, “we can’t just export coaching, we have to become learners from different cultures of coaching, and then we might deserve the role of being a vehicle for coaching and a voice for coaching in the world.”

 About this Convening